chrismatteson/terraform-code-style-guide/README.md

 *   **Submodule:** These modules exist inside a modules folder of another module.
 Because of this they will share the same git repository.
 The benefits of this pattern are that it avoids double commits that would be necessary to properly update child modules in a git repository or registry, and there is no need to run terraform init -upgrade.
 However submodules generally aren’t usable externally.
 They are best for child modules which exist purely to simplify the root module by breaking apart an otherwise large main.tf.
 *   **Public Git Repository: **These modules are public, but aren’t easily discoverable.
 It’s a great place to store work which doesn’t contain secret or proprietary information.
 Public git repositories allow modules to be discovered and reused as submodules in other projects or by other people.
 Unlike the registry, they don’t support version negotation, but there also isn’t a bar in expected completeness or reusability.
 *   **Private Git Repository: **Similar advantages to public git repositories, except that it could potentially include proprietary information.
 Secrets are still generally discouraged.
 *   **Public Registry:** The Terraform Public Registry at ([https://registry.terraform.io](https://registry.terraform.io)).
-Modules here will also be backed by a git repository, but can be called using the registry source syntax which allows for version negotiation to allow easier tracking of dependent modules.
+Modules here will also be backed by a git repository as well, but can be called using the registry source syntax which allows for version negotiation to allow easier tracking of dependent modules.
 *   **Private Registry: **Similar advantages to Public Registry, but since it’s unique to an organization, it’s much easier to write modules which cover all of the potential use cases for an organization, without having to solve a problem in a truly generic fashion.
 It’s common that organizations will have best practices on how to implement certain behaviors and Private Registry modules are the perfect place to implement these policies.

 ### Generalized Child Modules

 There exists a special type of child module used for managing a discrete component with the flexibility to handle most or all potential permutations via variable inputs.
 The verified [terraform-aws-modules/vpc](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws) module on the registry is a great example.
 These modules can be so fundamental that there isn’t a need to review the child module code when trying to understand the root module.
-To our story analogy, this is akin to a book which mentions the protagonist using a car.
+This is akin to a book which mentions the protagonist using a car.
 The book isn’t about cars, and doesn’t try to explain what a car is.
 It’s assumed the reader knows.
 If the reader wants to know more, they can investigate further and find books that describe cars in great detail.

 By trying to accomodate so many use cases, these modules also often violate a few goals of this guide.
 Namely they can be incredibly complex with a ton of switching logic that means most of the code isn’t ever used.